 Want to get the tattoo of Popeye, and bask in the glorious fandom feels of your childhood?
 Then Popeye’s bulging arms with the anchor tattoo are the right one for you.

 Tribal Anchor Tattoos

 These tattoos are used to symbolize nature, natural elements like fire, wind or simply represent an exotic fusion between the usual anchor tattoos and modern symbols.

 These can have a sword like structure, or an anchor tattoo in flames or with intricate feathery borders.

 In the U.S. the eagle perched on the anchor and the globe embodied in the anchor, symbolize honor and bravery.

 Celtic Anchor Tattoo

 These depict loyalty, protection, salvation and look pretty stylish and crafty.
-They are associated with sea life and have the old designs dating as back as the 1500s.
+Also, People associate them with sea life and have the old designs dating as back as the 1500s.
 These have small, stylish patterns or symbols throughout the anchor.